 I have since published on aspects of the operation of law in the Roman empire more broadly.
-A volume co-edited with my colleague at Edinburgh, Benedikt Eckhardt, Law in the Roman Provinces, will be published with Oxford University Press this year, and brings together contributions on the operation of law in every region of the empire.
-We have also just finished writing up a short co-authored monograph on Nicolaus of Damascus and Herod the Great.
+A volume co-edited with my colleague at Edinburgh, Benedikt Eckhardt, Law in the Roman Provinces, was published with Oxford University Press last year, and brings together contributions on the operation of law in every region of the empire.
+We have also just published a short co-authored monograph on Nicolaus of Damascus and Herod the Great, again with OUP.

 My next project will then look at Alternative Dispute Resolution across the Roman Empire, examining how imperial inhabitants solved their disputes beyond official avenues.

 Subhonours Courses 2020-2021:

 Ancient History 2a: Past and Present in the Ancient World (Course Organiser)

 Herod the Great and the End of Hellenism (Semester 1; Online Course)

 |Name||Degree||Thesis topic||Supervision type||Start Date|

 2021.
 Co-authored with B. Eckhardt.
 Herod in History: Nicolaus of Damascus and the Augustan Context.
 Oxford University Press.

 2017.
 Localized Law: The Babatha and Salome Komaise Archives.
 Oxford Studies in Roman Society and Law.
 Oxford University Press.

 2021.
 Legal Knowledge and its Transmission in Three Marriage Contracts from the Judaean Desert.
 In: K. Berthelot, N. B. Dohrmann and C. Nemo-Pekelman (eds.)
 Legal Engagement: The Reception of Roman Law and Tribunals by Jews and Other Inhabitants of the Empire.
 Rome: École Française de Rome, pp.251-269.